vodquang96/django-anymail/docs/esps/mailjet.rst

 Mailjet offers both :ref:`ESP stored templates <esp-stored-templates>` and :ref:`batch sending <batch-send>` with per-recipient merge data.

+When you send a message with multiple ``to`` addresses, the :attr:`~anymail.message.AnymailMessage.merge_data` determines how many distinct messages are sent:

+* If :attr:`~anymail.message.AnymailMessage.merge_data` is *not* set (the default), Anymail will tell Mailjet to send a single message, and all recipients will see the complete list of To addresses.
+* If :attr:`~anymail.message.AnymailMessage.merge_data` *is* set---even to an empty
+  `{}` dict, Anymail will tell Mailjet to send a separate message for each ``to`` address, and the recipients won't see the other To addresses.

 You can use a Mailjet stored transactional template by setting a message's :attr:`~anymail.message.AnymailMessage.template_id` to the